robimonti/PHASE/README.md

 ## Required OS
 - *Linux*: it is mandatory as StaMPS only works in this environment.
 The entire processing can be executed from start to end in it.
 - *Windows*: only the preprocessing part can be executed in it.
-- *macOS*: only the preprocessing can be executed in it.
+- *macOS*: only the preprocessing part can be executed in it.

 ## Installation and Setup